shaefner-usgs/Leaflet.restoreMap/README.md

 # Leaflet.restoreMap

 Leaflet plugin that stores and restores a map’s settings when a web page is reloaded.
-The map’s center and zoom level are stored by default, as well as full screen status (compatible with [Leaflet.fullscreen](https://github.com/shaefner-usgs/Leaflet.fullscreen)).
+The map’s view (center and zoom level) is stored by default, as well as full screen status (compatible with [Leaflet.fullscreen](https://github.com/shaefner-usgs/Leaflet.fullscreen)).
 Optionally, the selected map layers (base layers, overlays and [grouped overlays](https://github.com/ismyrnow/leaflet-groupedlayercontrol)) can be stored as well.

 ### Usage Example